There are hundreds of tools that are designed to help you manage projects … Asana, Trello, Basecamp, Pivotal, etc.

 Simplicity, Honesty, Accountability

-Vishen explained that his key to keeping each of his businesses on track is thinking, on a six-month basis, about the five things that really matter to increase revenue.
+I recently watched a video from Vishen.
+He explained that the key to keeping each of his businesses on track is thinking, on a six-month basis, about the five things that really matter to increase revenue.

 An example for Vero would be increase average revenue per user (ARPU) which, specifically, might mean 20% of signups should have subscriber lists over 50,000.